gittuf/gittuf/internal/git-remote-gittuf/README.md

 Currently, the transport must be built from source.
 Running `go install` will compile the transport and place it in your `GOBIN`, which is the same location that the `gittuf` binary is installed into.
+As it matures, we will update our release configuration and the packaging of gittuf (e.g., on Homebrew) to include this binary.

 ## How to Use